Loading

 When accused of committing a heavy vehicle offence, it is best to seek legal advice or representation.
 This is because a legal practitioner has the required experience to increase a person's chances of avoiding conviction.

-Will heavy vehicle offences show up on a police check?
+Will heavy vehicle offences show up on a Nationally Coordinated Criminal History Check?

 If an individual is found guilty of a heavy vehicle offence, the offence will show up as a disclosable court outcome (DCO) on the results of a police background check.